 As part of the changes, HMRC will not charge interest or penalties on any amount that has been deferred as a result of the Chancellor’s measures, which is good news for those firms worried about the implications of paying later.

 It's important to note that only the following payments can be deferred:

 - Quarterly and monthly VAT returns payments for the periods ending in February, March and April

 Put simply, VAT returns for VAT-registered SMEs still need to be submitted to HMRC by the relevant due date.
-However, where the due date is between 20th March 2020 and 30th June 2020, payment does not need to be made until the end of the tax year on 31st March 2021.
+However, where the due date is between the 20th March and the 30th June, payment does not need to be made until a later date.
+Businesses were initially given until 31 March 2021 to repay, but in September it was announced that under new HMRC guidelines, they would have the option of repaying in monthly installments until March 2022.
 No default surcharge penalty will be incurred in relation to the 'late' payment, even if the business is already within the default surcharge regime.